sadatnedusa/alitech_dbms/intro_to_joins.md

 RIGHT JOIN Orders ON Customers.CustomerID = Orders.CustomerID;
 ```

----

-Let’s dive into **advanced JOIN exercises** and explanations.
+Dive into **advanced JOIN exercises** and explanations.
 Here's how you can deepen your understanding:

 ---